Skip to navigation Skip to content

 Notification of intended departure and return

-Where the customer gives evidence they travelled on different dates, the agency should consider using those different dates, if both the following apply:
+Where there is evidence the customer travelled on different dates, the agency should consider using those different dates, if both the following apply:

 • the new dates are logical